 The staff at Arcola Lake Elementary is committed to ensuring that every student receives a quality education, demonstrating academic growth and social develop at the end of each school year.
 Our staff shares a common vision of what effective teaching looks like, through the implementation of best practices and the use of data to plan for instruction.
-The lowest 40% of our students are tutored in the morning when they are fresh and excited about learning.
+The lowest 35% of our students are tutored in the morning when they are fresh and excited about learning.
 Our higher performing students are provided enrichment through clubs and additional tutoring in the afternoon.

 The staff, parents and community at Arcola Elementary School are dedicated to providing a nurturing, comfortable and supportive environment where students are aware of the high expectations for their success.
 The learning is structured to create positive, interactive experiences between teachers and students, which cultivates a highly effective and well-functioning classroom environment.
 Emphasis is made throughout the curriculum to integrate all subject areas with Reading, Writing, Math and Science.
 We encourage the use of technology, and promote parental and community involvement in order to prepare students for the future.
 The focus on students also empowers them with the knowledge and necessary critical-thinking skills to make positive decisions in a multicultural world and meet the challenges of the 21st century.

 Our students are exposed to a variety of programs that enhance their learning.
-These programs are: Career Day, Science Fair, Black History Month, Hispanic Heritage Month, Walk Safe, Say No To Drugs, Performing Arts field trips, 5,000 Role Models, Bullying-Prevention, RAM Student Mentoring Program, Safety Patrol, Embrace Girls, Common Threads and Character Education.
+These programs are: Career Day, Science Fair, Black History Month, Hispanic Heritage Month, Walk Safe, Say No To Drugs, Performing Arts field trips, 5,000 Role Models, Bullying-Prevention, Super RAMs Mentoring (L25 students), Safety Patrol, Embrace Girls and STEAM.
 All these programs help students grow into productive, contributing citizens of our global society.
-Our RAM Program (Responsive Adult Mentors) pairs students and staff at school to create supportive relationships between staff and students.